ygor-sena/42cursus-born2beroot/README.md

 ## Introduction

 This project introduces the student to the wonderful world of virtualization.
-It was possible to chose between `Debian` and `CentOS` to be set up in `VirtualBox`.
+It was possible to choose between `Debian` and `CentOS` to be set up in `VirtualBox`.
 By July 26th 2022, this project was done in `Debian` with its most recent stable release (v11.4) since it's easier for first-time travelers learning this topic and it receives a lot of updates and new features.

 For the bonus implementation, [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) was set up.
 It's a service that bans IPs after malicious signs, i.e. too many password failures.